 She can bonepick?
 No… She’s just… good.
 Those are normal acrobatics.
 Alast had only a fraction of a moment to see her face while she spun through the air.
 His mind froze time when she was upside down and facing him.
 In that drip he memorized her.
 His awe was just as much a part of his image of her as her skin.

 She was several shades darker than Alast and wearing an even darker garment.
 It was tight and lacked sleeves and legs, perfect for swimming.
 She held a thin-handled spear in front of her, dividing her into perfectly symmetrical halves.
 Her hair was a chalky swirl of blonde and brown.
-It was shorter than Alast’s; he guessed it was so her eyes would always be clear when she was spinning through the air.
+It was shorter than Alast’s; he guessed it was so her eyes would always be clear when she spun through the air.

 Her cheeks were big, her chin pronounced and dimpled.
 Her ears were small and streamlined.
 Her nose… it could have been anything; the spear hid it from view.
 Her eyes.
 There was something about her eyes.
 It wasn’t like the strange brightness in Herc’s.
 There was no time to figure it out.
 The frozen moment had thawed.
 The girl plummeted towards the water below.